Video Search Architecture Overview#

 Detailed Architecture Overview#

-Video Search pipeline is a combination of the core LangChain application logic that implements the Video Search pipeline and the set of microservices that implements the salient blocks of the video search pipeline.
+Video Search pipeline is a combination of the core LangChain application logic that implements the Video Search pipeline and the set of microservices that implements the salient blocks of the Video Search pipeline.
 The following figures illustrate the setup.
 The Video Search UI communicates with the Video Search backend microservice.
-The VLM and embedding microservices are provided as part of Intel Edge AI inference microservices catalog supporting a rich set of open-source models that can be downloaded from popular model hubs.
+The Embedding microservice is provided as part of Intel’s Edge AI inference microservices catalog supporting a rich set of open-source models that can be downloaded from popular model hubs.
 For example, the Hugging Face OpenVINO toolkit, a model from Hugging Face* Model Hub that has been optimized using Intel’s OpenVINO™ toolkit.
-The video ingestion microservice can ingest common video formats, convert it into embedding space, and store it in the vector database.
+The visual data prep. microservice can ingest common video formats, convert it into embedding space, and store it in the vector database.
 You can also save a copy of the video to the object store.

 Technical Architecture Diagram#